Jutho/TensorKit.jl/docs/src/lib/spaces.md

 flip
 :⊕
 oneunit
+supremum
+infimum
 ```
-while the following also work on `ProductSpace`
+while the following also work on both `ElementarySpace` and `ProductSpace`

 ```@docs
 fuse
 :⊗
+:⊠
 one
+ismonomorphic
+isepimorphic
+isisomorphic
+insertunit
 ```